- What is your overall aim?

 Find out more in our Quality improvement made simple guide.

-We work with people from across the health system – from clinicians and managers through to the charity sector, patient representative organisations, academics, national bodies and policymakers.
+We work with people from across the health and care system and beyond – from clinicians and managers through to the charity sector, patient representative organisations, academics, national bodies, local government and policymakers.
 We also work with people and organisations from around the world who have an interest in improving health and health care.
 We have more detail on the principles that govern who we work with.

 We are funded by an endowment - currently around £1 billion.
 This enables us to have an on-going programme of work, including making significant grants to bring about better health and health care.